suyeecav/academic-kickstart/content/publication/model-targeted-poisoning/index.md

 abstract: In a poisoning attack, an adversary with control over a small fraction of the training data attempts to select that data in a way that induces a corrupted model that misbehaves in favor of the adversary.
 We consider poisoning attacks against convex machine learning models and propose an efficient poisoning attack designed to induce a specified model.
 Unlike previous model-targeted poisoning attacks, our attack comes with provable convergence to <i>any</i> attainable target classifier.
 The distance from the induced classifier to the target classifier is inversely proportional to the square root of the number of poisoning points.
 We also provide a lower bound on the minimum number of poisoning points needed to achieve a given target classifier.
 Our method uses online convex optimization, so finds poisoning points incrementally.
 This provides more flexibility than previous attacks which require a priori assumption about the number of poisoning points.
 Our attack is the first model-targeted poisoning attack that provides provable convergence for convex models, and in our experiments, it either exceeds or matches state-of-the-art attacks in terms of attack success rate and distance to the target model.

 # Summary.
 An optional shortened abstract.
-summary: We propose a provably efficient poisoning attack to induce specificied target models.
+summary: We propose efficient data poisoning attacks that can asymptotically approach a target model with desired properties.

-tags: ["model poisoning"]
+tags: ["data poisoning attacks", "indiscriminate poisoning attacks", "subpopulation poisoning attacks", "provable convergence"]

 # Display this page in the Featured widget?
 featured: true